Photo: IUCN Current Projects

 Plastic Waste Free Islands

 With support from the Norwegian Agency for Development Cooperation (NORAD), IUCN launched the Plastic Waste Free Islands project in 2019.
 The overarching goal of the project is to reduce plastic leakage to the ocean from six small island developing states (SIDS) - three from the Pacific and three from the Caribbean.
-The project also aims to re-purpose waste into commercially viable products for sale, thereby generating job opportunities and income for local communities.
-A blueprint that looks at entire value chains, from production to disposal and also plastic usage/wastage in different sectors (e.g. tourism/fisheries), will be developed and endorsed by key regional bodies.
-These regional bodies will also be able to identify further opportunities to scale up the blueprint’s application, which can be used by any island country.
+The project also aims to repurpose waste into commercially viable products, thereby generating job opportunities and income for local communities.
+Key regional bodies will also develop and endorse a blueprint for looking at entire value chains, from production to disposal, and also at plastic usage and wastage in different sectors (such as tourism and fisheries).
+These regional bodies will be able to identify further opportunities to scale up the blueprint’s application, which can be used by any island country.

 Download the MARPLASTICCs factsheet here.

-In 2017, IUCN engaged in new efforts on closing the plastic tap in the Mediterranean Sea.
+In 2017, IUCN engaged in new efforts to close the plastic tap in the Mediterranean Sea.
 This two-year project aims to advance our understanding of plastic fluxes from source to sea and help with the design of local and achievable solutions.

 Baltic Solutions to Plastic Pollution

-With the support of the Swedish Postcode Foundation, GMPP endeavours to demonstrate the impacts of plastic pollution in the Baltic region on climate change, biodiversity and food safety.
-GMPP brought together a network of scientists to conduct desk and field research as well as laboratory experiments and provide sound scientific evidence of the negative environmental and social impacts of plastic pollution in the region.
-Based on sound scientific evidence and together with leading regional experts and grassroots organizations, GMPP will then investigate policy leveraging mechanisms to provide entry points for recommendations.
+With the support of the Swedish Postcode Foundation, the Global Marine and Polar Programme (GMPP) endeavours to demonstrate the impacts of plastic pollution in the Baltic region on climate change, biodiversity and food safety.
+GMPP has brought together a network of scientists to conduct desk and field research and laboratory experiments, and to provide sound scientific evidence of the negative environmental and social impacts of plastic pollution in the region.
+Based on this evidence, and together with leading regional experts and grassroots organisations, GMPP will then investigate policy-leveraging mechanisms to provide entry points for recommendations.

 Azorlit - Establishing a Baseline on Marine Litter in the Azores

-In the Azores archipelago, little is known about the scale and implications of marine plastic pollution.
-Yet, there is an urgent need for a comprehensive understanding of this persistent pollution matter for implementation of adequate management measures.
-The project, “Azorlit - Establishing a Baseline on Marine Litter in the Azores,” was conceived to fill this gap and address fundamental questions regarding this growing environmental problem.
-The goals of the project were to document abundance and composition of litter on the coastline and the seafloor and to quantify the level of plastic ingestion in selected marine organisms.
+In the Azores archipelago, there is an urgent need for a comprehensive understanding of marine plastic pollution so that adequate management measures can be taken.
+The “Azorlit - Establishing a Baseline on Marine Litter in the Azores” project was conceived to fill this gap and address fundamental questions regarding this growing environmental problem.
+The goals of the project were to document the abundance and composition of litter on the coastline and the seafloor and to quantify the level of plastic ingestion in select marine organisms.
 Additionally, the project aimed to provide assistance to a local NGO, The Azores Sea Observatory (OMA), through marine litter outreach activities, focusing particularly on children and teenagers.